audy/Grape/readme.md

 1. Ruby 1.8.7
 2. megablast 2.2.25 (downloaded automagically)
-3. A room full of idle iMacs
+3. A room full of idle iMacs (clients need to have BASH/SSH)

 ## Okay great but how do I use this thing?